Erty-Gamedev/GoldSrc-Map2Prop/README.md

 ### Windows Defender False Positive

 Unfortunately Windows Defender (and potentially other antiviruses) might flag Map2Prop.exe as a trojan.
 This is a consequence of using the PyInstaller to package the application.<br />
 I am trying out self-signing the application to see if it makes a difference, but it might take a while before I become a trusted source.
-You can help out in the meantime to report it as a false positive.
+You can help out in the meantime by reporting it as a false positive.

 You may add an exception for Map2Prop.exe in your antivirus, or if you still don't trust it you're welcome to clone the project, check the files, and [build](#building) it yourself.